jasonsjones/desc-simplify-api/README.md

 -   `DB_URL_DEV`: the mongodb connection string for a dev database
 -   `DB_URL_TEST`: the mongodb connection string for a test database
--   `JWT_SECRET`: the secret phrase to use with the json web token
+-   `JWT_SECRET`: the secret phrase to use for the json web token
+-   `SESSION_SECRET`: the secret phrase to use for maintaining sessions

 Your `<project-root>/.env` should look something like this: